 Ms. Loacker joined the Survivorship Program in March of 2009.
 She creates the patient treatment summaries and supports the nurse practitioners by providing lab and test results.

 Ms. Rajotte began her work with the Center in 2005.
-As Program Administrator, her work includes writing grant applications, launching new clinical services and collaborating with other organizations.
+As Program Operations Director, her work includes writing grant applications, launching new clinical services and collaborating with other organizations.

 Dr. Syrjala is the founding co-director the Survivorship Program.
 She helps coordinate the use of survivorship research findings to help patients and physicians monitor and minimize cancer’s late- and long-term effects.